jirufik/jrfws2/README.md

 ## Client

-To establish a connection, you must specify the address `url` and where the client `browserClient: true` starts.
+To establish a connection, you must specify the address `url`.
 You can specify the parameter `reconnect` - `true` try to reconnect to the server, after a break, `false` - do not restore the connection.